Hull History Centre: Other services

 Hull History Centre also regularly offers a range of learning activities such as family events, adult learning courses, and school sessions.
 The Hull History Centre regularly updates its website with the upcoming events and activities offered.

 Family events include storytelling, drama, arts and crafts, or other activities inspired by the archives of the History Centre.
 The adult learning courses offered vary from one-day classes to five-week courses and explore family and local history.

 Additionally, the Hull History Centre offers venue hire, photocopying services, and help and advice from a specialist staff.
 The Centre is also equipped with full conservation and preservation facilities and services for the collections in its care.

-Location

-The Hull History Centre is located on Worship Street, just off of Freetown Way.